|

 3. Click Suspend

-4. The account will be moved from the left to the right nav panel
+4. The account will be archived by moving it to the right nav panel

 Should you need to re-activate the account later on, you can do so by clicking